Neutrino Decoherence via Modified Dispersion: Introduction

 This work explores the possibility of neutrino and environment interaction in the vacuum due to quantum gravity effects, considering the fluctuating space-time as the stochastic background.
 Near the Planck scale, the fluctuations in the space-time metric would alter the conventional rules of quantum mechanics for the propagating neutrinos.
 As a result, uncertainties in neutrino energies and momentum will creep in.
 These uncertainties would modify the usual dispersion relation of the neutrino system, leading to one possible mechanism of coherence loss.
 We also compare the decoherence signatures with the current constraints and discuss the prospects of testing it in the forthcoming experiments.
 It is worth mentioning that neutrino propagation through matter effects also lead to significant changes in the oscillation probabilities.
 However, we mainly focus on the neutrinos originating from far away astrophysical sources and propagating astronomical distances through vacuum and hence do not consider matter effects.
+In this study, we focus on the new physics effects arising from neutrino and environment interactions at high energies, deliberately omitting the decoherence induced by wave-packet separation relevant at lower energies.
 This article is organized as follows.
-In Sec.~\ref{sec:nuosc} we briefly introduce neutrino oscillation to set our notations and conventions.
+In Sec.~\ref{sec:nuosc}, we briefly introduce neutrino oscillation to set our notations and conventions.
 In Sec.~\ref{sec:nuOQS}, we present the theoretical formalism of OQS and how neutrinos can be treated in this framework.
-We discuss in Sec.~\ref{sec:mdrmastereqn} the phenomenological models and derive the modified master equation.
+We discuss in Sec.~\ref{sec:mdrmastereqn}, the phenomenological models and derive the modified master equation.
 Furthermore, we comment on energy dependence of decoherence parameters in Sec.~\ref{sec:energydep}.
 Afterwards, we discuss our results in Sec.~\ref{sec:resanddisc}.
 In addition, we briefly study $3+1$ flavour scenario in Sec.~\ref{sec:modelextend}.
 We finally summarise and conclude in Sec.~\ref{sec:sumandconc}.